Shnaikat/SENG969-Project-Team1/README.md

 # SENG969-Project-Team1

 **This repository contains the source code for Assignment 3 in the SENG696 course.
-It includes SQL files for the database tables and an updated version of assignment 2 with inter-agent messages in XML.
-This document provides a detailed description of our implementation for the Multi-Agent MCRS, along with the sequence for starting the agents.**
+It includes SQL files for the database tables and an updated version of assignment 2 with inter-agent messages in XML.** <br>
+**This document provides a detailed steps on how to run our code along with the sequence for starting the agents.
+Also, a description of our implementation for the Multi-Agent MCRS, .**
+## How to run our code:
 ## Agent Initialization Sequence
 1. **Data Manager Agent:**
    - **Agent Name:** `dataManager`
    - **Role:** Listens for the VenueAgent to provide upcoming concert details such as location, ticketPrice, and genre.